Reige06/wastewisecodes/README.md

 Place trash in the bin and verify that the IR sensors detect it after 5 seconds.

-Ensure the mobile app updates bin status (Empty/Full).
+Ensure the mobile app updates bin status (Not Full/Full).

 ### **Deploy Bin**